nickgreenquist/cu2rec/README.md

 cu2rec is a Matrix Factorization library designed to accelerate training Recommender Systems models using GPUs in CUDA.
 It implements Parallel Stochastic Gradient Descent for training the matrix factorization model.

 ## Data
 The input data should be a CSV file in the form of `userId,itemId,rating` and should have an header.
-If the user ids and the item ids are not sequential, run `python preprocessing/map_items.py` to convert the user ids and item ids into sequential integers, starting with 1.
+If the user ids and the item ids are not sequential, run `python preprocessing/map_items.py <ratings_file>` to convert the user ids and item ids into sequential integers, starting with 1.

 Once you have a mapped CSV, you can use `python preprocessing/split_to_test_train.py <mapped_file> <test_ratio>` to split the data into training and tests sets to use with `mf.cu`.